House Rules: Simplification the Autistic Way

 When You Drop to 0 HP

-- Gain 1 Wound
+- Gain 1 Point of Exhaustion

 - Gain Dying condition until you regain HP